 Can I purchase birds to take home for training?

 At the end of the day, birds that aren’t used or that are recaptured can be brought home, and if we have extra birds at the end of the day, you can purchase them, as well.
 This is done on a first come, first serve basis.
 Please Note!!
 For those shooting over their dogs or those who would like to purchase left over birds you must purchase a Dog Training and Firearm Use permit from the MDIFW.
-Download the application online and call or mail in your application along with the permit fee.
+Download the application online (link at the bottom of the page) and call or mail in your application along with the permit fee.
 MDIFW #(207)287-8000

 How long does the clinic last?